GaetanRole/symfony-lts-website-skeleton-starter/README.md

 > `.env` equals to the last `.env.dist` file before [november 2018][5].

-3 .
-Execute commands below into your working folder to install the project:
+3 .a.
+Execute commands below into your working folder to install the project :

 ```bash
 $ composer install